A global research initiative providing insight into the financial lives of small firms

 We aim to understand small firms by listening closely to how firm owners and workers make choices, on their own terms.

 The small firm diaries is a multi-country study collecting high-frequency, quantitative, and qualitative data across seven countries in Latin America, Sub-Saharan Africa, Southeast Asia, and the Pacific.

 Led by the Financial Access Initiative, the small firm diaries is a collaboration with a network of local partners in each country, data collection experts, and field-leading researchers.

 This project is supported by the Bill & Melinda Gates Foundation.

-Be the first to know about new research findings, data sets, and events by subscribing to our quarterly research update.
+Be the first to know about new findings, data sets, and events by subscribing to our quarterly research update.